-- act as the main point of contact, providing support, advice and guidance to staff on child welfare and child protection matters; - receive and act upon reported concerns; - lead, manage and support staff who make referrals to the local authority children's social care or Channel programme (see section on Making Referrals); - monitor, review and action support for pupil safeguarding concerns, including online safety, across the whole of the school: - promote the educational outcomes of children with a social worker and other pupils deemed vulnerable: - recognise the additional risks children with SEND face on line; - monitor attendance to identify children who may be at risk; - take responsibility for Online Safety within the school; - monitor inappropriate internet use; - encourage a culture of 'it could happen here'; - encourage a culture of listening to children and taking account of their wishes and feelings; - ensure that there is support for children who are at risk, have been abused or who are harming themselves; - where appropriate, keep staff informed of pupil concerns; - ensure staff are familiar with, understand and adhere to their safeguarding responsibilities; - encourage aspects of pupil personal safety, awareness and prevention within the school curriculum; - communicate relevant safeguarding and child protection information and ensure all staff receive regular updates, at least annually; - ensure that all relevant safeguarding contact names and numbers are available to staff and displayed in an accessible place at all times (see Appendix A); - prepare safeguarding reports for consideration and discussion by the Governing body; - refer cases where a person is dismissed or has left the school due to risk/harm to a child to the DBS and other agencies where appropriate; - refer cases where a crime may have been committed to the police (refer to NPCC When to call the police for guidance); - carry out regular audits/reports on safeguarding as required to ensure best practise.
+- act as the main point of contact, providing support, advice and guidance to staff on child welfare and child protection matters; - receive and act upon reported concerns; - lead, manage and support staff who make referrals to the local authority children's social care or Channel programme (see section on Making Referrals); - monitor, review and action support for pupil safeguarding concerns across the whole of the school, including online safety and understanding the filtering and monitoring systems which are in place).
+Refer to D f E Guidance Meeting digital and technology standards in schools and colleges - Filtering and monitoring standards for schools and colleges - Guidance - GOV.UK (www.gov.uk) - promote the educational outcomes of children with a social worker and other pupils deemed vulnerable; - recognise the additional risks children with SEND face online; - monitor attendance to identify children who may be at risk; - take responsibility for Online Safety within the school; - monitor inappropriate internet use; - encourage a culture of 'it could happen here'; - encourage a culture of listening to children and taking account of their wishes and feelings; - ensure that there is support for children who are at risk, have been abused or who are harming themselves; - where appropriate, keep staff informed of pupil concerns; - ensure staff are familiar with, understand and adhere to their safeguarding responsibilities; - encourage aspects of pupil personal safety, awareness and prevention within the school curriculum; - communicate relevant safeguarding and child protection information and ensure all staff receive regular updates, at least annually; - ensure that all relevant safeguarding contact names and numbers are available to staff and displayed in an accessible place at all times (see Appendix A); - prepare safeguarding reports for consideration and discussion by the Governing body; - refer cases where a person is dismissed or has left the school due to risk/harm to a child to the DBS and other agencies where appropriate;

+- refer cases where a crime may have been committed to the police (refer to NPCC When to call the police for guidance); - carry out regular audits/reports on safeguarding as required to ensure best practise.